kri-pa08/Animated-Coffee-Shop-Website/README.md

-animated coffee shop website with HTML CSS and JavaScript
+offee shop website with HTML CSS and JavaScript